Higher Order Estimating Equations for High-dimensional Models: Introduction

 The conclusion that the ``bias term'' in (\ref{EqBiasVarianceLinearEstimator}) is quadratic in the estimation error $d(\hat p_n,p)$ is based on a worst case analysis.
 First, there exist a large number of models and functionals of interest that permit a first order influence function that is unbiased in the nuisance parameter.
 (E.g.\ adaptive models as considered in \cite{Bickel82}, models allowing a sufficient statistic for the nuisance parameter as in \cite{vanderVaart86,vdV88}, mixture models as considered in \cite{Lindsay,Pfanzagl89,vanderVaart96}, and convex-linear models in survival analysis.)
-In such models there is no need for higher-order estimating equations.
+In such models there is no need for higher-order influence functions.
 Second, the analysis does not take special, structural properties of the initial estimators $\hat p_n$ into account.
-An alternative approach would be to study the bias of a particular estimator in detail, and adapt the estimating equation to this special estimator.
-The strategy in this paper is not to use such special properties and focus on estimating equations that work with general initial estimators $\hat p_n$.
+An alternative approach would be to study the bias of a particular estimator in detail, and adapt the influence function to this special estimator.
+The strategy in this paper is not to use such special properties and focus on influence functions that work with general initial estimators $\hat p_n$.

 The motivation for our new estimators stems from studies in epidemiology and econometrics that include covariates whose influence on an outcome of interest cannot be reliably modelled by a simple model.
 These covariates may themselves not be of interest, but are included in the analysis to adjust the analysis for possible bias.
 For instance, the mechanism that describes why certain data is missing is in terms of conditional probabilities given several covariates, but the functional form of this dependence is unknown.
 Or, to permit a causal interpretation in an observational study one conditions on a set of covariates to control for confounding, but the form of the dependence on the confounding variables is unknown.
 One may hypothesize in such situations that the functional dependence on a set of (continuous) covariates is smooth (e.g. $d/2$ times differentiable in the case of $d$ covariates), or even linear.
 Then the usual estimators will be accurate (at order $O_P(n^{-1/2})$) if the hypothesis is true, but they will be badly biased in the other case.
 In particular, the usual normal-theory based confidence intervals may be totally misleading: they will be both too narrow and wrongly located.
 The methods in this paper yield estimators with (typically) wider corresponding confidence intervals, but they are correct under weaker assumptions.